 We have an experienced team of engineering and operations managers committed to improving on existing MRI patient care designs through our internal development efforts and the possible acquisition of technologies and intellectual property of others.
 We have a direct sales organization in the U.S. and a team of experienced international distributors that we believe can effectively go to market with additional MRI compatible patient care products.
-While we have not completed an acquisition, we evaluate such opportunities from time to time that might improve our product mix and profitability.
+While we have not completed an acquisition, we evaluate such opportunities from time to time that might improve our value to customers via a larger product offering.